sunilabrahamindia/sunilabraham/media/frndineed-app-passenger-safety.md

 created: 2025-12-08
 ---

 **FrndiNeed: An App for Passengers' Safety** is an *Economic Times* report published on 10 December 2014.
-The article discusses how the app FrndiNeed — originally intended for social meet-ups — repositioned itself as a safety tool for commuters after widespread public debate on passenger safety.
-The report also explores other safety apps and includes critical commentary from Sunil Abraham on the limits of tech-based safety interventions.
+The article discusses how the app FrndiNeed, originally intended for social meet-ups, repositioned itself as a safety tool for commuters after widespread public debate on passenger safety.
+The report also explores other safety apps and includes critical commentary from [Sunil Abraham](/sunil/) on the limits of tech-based safety interventions.

 ## Contents